Elephant Tours & Trips

 Duration 6 days Destinations Port Elizabeth, Addo Elephant National Park, Plettenberg Bay, Knysna, Brenton-on-Sea, Oudtshoorn, Robertson, Stellenbosch, Cape Town Age Range All Ages Welcome Operator Explore South Africa From

-- NZ$1,992
+- NZ$1,907

-Angela, traveled in July
+Paul, traveled in November

 The Garden Route - 8 days